 - Provide your learner rider licence, as proof of your identity

 - Pay the licence fee.

 Once you pay the required fee, your photo will be taken.
-Depending on which location you attend, your licence card will either be handed over the counter or posted to you.
-If it’s posted, you’ll receive a temporary paper licence, which you can use to ride, until your new card arrives.
+Your licence card will be posted to you.
+You’ll receive a temporary paper licence, which you can use to ride, until your new card arrives.

 Your P1 rider licence is valid for 18 months.
 You can renew it if required.

 In addition to complying with the NSW Road Rules, you must: